-Command Description Argument n and Information cpsvat0pct n Sets/displays the DCM-2 voltage setting used to determine 0% signal from the CPS-5.
-Typically, this setting does not need to be changed. travel n Sets/displays the value that represents 100% travel. n = desired length of travel in inches.
-This value cannot exceed the maximum travel range of the actuator (see page 23 for details).
+Command Description Argument n and Information cpsvat0pct n Sets/displays the DCM-2 voltage setting used to determine 0% signal from the CPS-4.
+Voltage is dependent upon the actuator model.
+Typically, this setting does not need to be changed. n = desired voltage as a decimal (carried out to 3 decimal places).
+The standard signal range for an actuator configured for 100 degrees of output shaft rotation is approx. 1.000-4.000 V. travel n Sets/displays the number of degrees that represents 100% travel.
+This command does not shift the 0% position; when increasing travel from a reduced travel setting, the 0% position may need to be changed first to keep travel within acceptable end points.
+The end points are defined by the CPS-4 voltage range. n = desired length of travel in degrees.
+This value cannot exceed the maximum output shaft rotation of the actuator.